memarko/arduinoideframework/README.md

     ```cpp
   #include "delayedFunction.h"

-  // internal state of light It is initaly off
+  // internal state of light It is initially off
   bool pinState = LOW;

   // toggles light (switches light on or off).